taxjar/taxjar-woocommerce-plugin/readme.txt

 3. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 4.1.2 (2022-03-30)
+* Fix for precision issue when syncing some orders to TaxJar
+* Fix for persisting inaccurate rates in rates table
+* WooCommerce tested up to 6.3
+* Update minimum WooCommerce version to 5.8

 = 4.1.1 (2022-02-15)
 * Fix for issue where incorrect tax was applied on shipping when multiple shipping packages were selected